fscucchia/FScucchia_Open_Lab_Notebook-Mass_Lab/_posts/2022-06-21-SDR-microplate-respirometry-protocol-Hawaii.md

 -	PC computer
 -	Kimwipes

-### Prepare spats
+### Prepare planulae

--	Take spats out of the experimental system and rinse them in filtered seawater to clean any debris off of them
+-	Take planulae out of the experimental system and rinse them in filtered seawater to clean any debris off of them
--	Based on previous respirometry trials by Ariana Huffmyer, 5 _P. acuta_ larvae per well or 6 _M. capitata_ larvae per well will give good signals.
-In my case I worked with spats, and put 3 _P. acuta_ spats per well and 4 _M. capitata_ spats per well
+-	Based on previous respirometry trials by Ariana Huffmyer, 5 _P. acuta_ larvae per well or 6 _M. capitata_ larvae per well will give good signals
--	Use a disposable pipette to transfer spats into a 6 or 24 well plate and separate them out to easily get the desired number of spats
+-	Use a disposable pipette to transfer planulae into a 6 or 24 well plate and separate them out to easily get the desired number of planulae

 ### Calibrate oxygen spots
 -	Start by hydrating sensors in the wells ~20 minutes before using the plate with filtered seawater
 -	After hydration, fill the wells with 100% air saturated filtered seawater, which was aerated for about 20-30 minutes with the bubbler
 -	Place the 24 well plate on the SDR inside the incubator ![incubator_resp](https://github.com/fscucchia/FScucchia_Lab_Notebook-Mass_Lab/blob/master/images/incubator_resp.jpg?raw=true "incubator_resp") ![incubator_plate](https://github.com/fscucchia/FScucchia_Lab_Notebook-Mass_Lab/blob/master/images/incubator_plate.jpg?raw=true "incubator_plate")